Ford GT90: Media

 The Ford GT90 appeared in the video games Need for Speed II, Sega GT 2002, Sega GT Online, Ford Racing 2, Ford Racing 3, Gran Turismo 2, Rush 2: Extreme Racing USA, TOCA Race Driver 2, Top Drives, Project Gotham Racing 3 and Ford Street Racing.

 Top Gear

-The car was featured on Top Gear in Series 34, Episode 6 (aired originally on 26 October 1995), tested by Jeremy Clarkson, while the car was still planned to enter production.
-In that episode, Jeremy was really delighted to test the GT90, as he couldn't fit in the Ford GT40 (which had to be given to drive to a former Old Top Gear presenter Noel Edmonds two episodes earlier).
-However, Jeremy's opinion about the GT90 would change, as shown in Series 3, Episode 1 (aired on 26 October 2003, the month and day is coincidentally the same as when the GT90 was tested 8 years back), "And then, in 1995, there was the GT90.
+The car was featured on Top Gear in Series 34, Episode 6, tested by Jeremy Clarkson, while the car was still planned to enter production.
+In that episode, Clarkson was delighted to test the GT90, as he couldn't fit in the Ford GT40 (which resulted in the GT40's test being presented by the former Top Gear presenter Noel Edmonds instead, two episodes earlier).
+However, his opinion about the GT90 would change, as shown in Series 3, Episode 1, with Clarkson saying "And then, in 1995, there was the GT90.
 I actually drove this, and it was horrid!
 Had a top speed of 40, it handled like it was in a cartoon."